Lumawatcher/SNHU-Portfolio/README.md

 Additional relevant courses that I did not write reflections for are included below.
 - MAT 350 - Applied Linear Algebra - Used Matlab to apply linear algebra principles to networking and image compression
 - CS 319 - UI/UX Design and Development - Explored different user interface principles, and practiced implementing user feedback into design iterations.

-//TODO: Include a program reflection when I graduate